ambianic/ambianic-edge/README.md

 [Ambianic UI](https://github.com/ambianic/ambianic-ui) is the user interface to Ambianic Edge deployments.
 Latest live version available at [ui.ambianic.ai](https://ui.ambianic.ai)

+A more detailed project background document is available [here](https://docs.ambianic.ai/).

+A deep dive technical discussion of the project architecture is available in this [WebRTCHacks article](https://webrtchacks.com/private-home-surveillance-with-the-webrtc-datachannel/).

 # Project Status

 Ambianic Edge is in now in public Beta.
 Here is a [5 Minutes Quick Start Guide](https://docs.ambianic.ai/users/quickstart/).